 - Resilient and comfortable underfoot: Linoleum is known for being a resilient floor with a cushioning effect.

 - Heat insulating: No need to mess with an underlayment, linoleum flooring rolls will trap in the heat all on their own.

 - Anti-microbial: This material is anti-bacterial and hypoallergenic, a great choice for everyone in the home.

-- Consistent color: Patterns and colors are present throughout the tile or sheet.
+- Consistent color: Patterns and colors are present throughout the tile or sheet, so the design will show even in worn-down spots.
 While this may limit some design options, you won’t have to worry about the color fading.

 Linoleum Flooring Cons

 What are the disadvantages of linoleum flooring?
 Here are a few things to consider: